 Modular architecture is the most cost-efficient way to add ‘plug-and-play’ capabilities to your technology stack without committing to high upfront expenditure.
-Gartner’s Top Strategic Trends for 2022 shows that organisations that adopt modular architecture will outpace the competition by 80% in the speed of new feature implementation.
+Gartner’s Top Strategic Trends for 2022 shows that organisations that adopt modular architecture like composable commerce will outpace the competition by 80% in the speed of new feature implementation.

 Many retail businesses still have reservations about modular architecture, particularly around re-engineering a legacy landscape and cultural change.
 Yet, to move at the speed your customers demand, you need to be able to take a leap of faith that sets you up for success.

 “It’s about allowing yourself to think that what got us here is not what’s going to take us to tomorrow,” says Peter Burggraaf, Partner and Director at Boston Consulting Group.
 “I strongly believe that you can’t wait anymore or others will truly accelerate you out of this business.”

 The Benefits of Composable Commerce